ERC721RA/erc721ra.github.io/README.md

 # erc721ra-website
-ERC721RA is an improved implementation of ERC721A with refundability and gas optimization.
-The goal is to give NFT owners freedom to return the NFTs and get refund,  and improve the credibility of the NFT creator.
+ERC721RA is an improved implementation of ERC721 with refundability and gas saving.
+It gives NFT owners freedom to return minted NFTs and get refund within a given time.

+The goal of this project is to encourage the implementation of of ERC721RA NFT and improve creators credibility.